JohnEarnest/Decker/docs/decker.md

 - _Stroke..._: Select a pattern for most drawing tools.
 - _Fill..._: Select a background pattern used for the _Filled Box_ and _Filled Oval_ tool as well as empty space behind a deleted or moved selection.
 - _Brush..._: Select a brush shape used for most drawing tools.
 - _Color_: Toggle offering Decker's 16-color palette instead of its 28 1-bit drawing patterns.
+When enabled, imported images will be imported in 16 colors instead of dithered to 1-bit.
 - _Transparency_: Toggle treating pattern 0 as transparent when moving selections.
 Also applies to imported and exported images!
 - _Underpaint_: Toggle making all drawing tools leave pattern 1 alone.
 This is helpful for adding patterns or color "underneath" solid black lineart.
 - _Tracing Mode_: Toggle drawing the Decker window in a semi-transparent fashion, to allow you to trace images underneath the window.